Safety: The #1 Priority of the Toy Industry

 |Guiding parents, grandparents and other caregivers on how to choose appropriate toys, encourage positive play experiences and, above all, ensure safe play.

-Since the first toy safety requirements were published in the early 1930s, experts from industry, government, consumer groups, retailers, academia and the medical profession have worked together to ensure they remain current.
+Since the first toy safety requirements were published in the early 1930s, experts from industry, government, consumer groups, retailers, academia and the medical profession have worked together to ensure they are continually revised to keep pace with innovation in products.
 Updates to these standards are shaped by the latest child development research, medical and toy-related incident data, risk assessment techniques, scientific reports, and product and manufacturing innovations from around the globe.
 U.S. standards are recognized among the most protective toy safety specifications in the world.

 TIA's Safety Standards and Technical Committee monitors activity on issues related to product safety, standards, testing and quality assurance issues that affect the toy industry.
 The Committee helps formulate the Association’s policies and positions relating to such matters to advocate on behalf of all segments of the toy industry.